Terms and Conditions

 Our Cancellation Rights

 2.23.
-We may suspend or terminate your Subscription if we are prevented from providing services to you by circumstances beyond our control, or if we cease publishing the Newspaper or FT.com or FT Services.
-If we terminate for any of these reasons, we will provide you with a pro rata refund.
+We may suspend or terminate your Subscription if we are prevented from providing services to you, or accepting payment from you, by applicable law or circumstances beyond our control, or if we cease publishing the Newspaper or FT.com or FT Services.
+If we terminate for any of these reasons, we will provide you with a pro rata refund to the extent permitted by applicable law.

 2.24.
 We may also suspend or terminate your Subscription, without refund, if you breach these Terms and Conditions, or in the event of any verbal or written abuse of any kind (including abusive, offensive or aggressive language) directed towards our Customer Care team, other FT personnel, or any member of the public, with or without notice and without further obligation to you.